atakanaltok/awesome-useful-websites/README.md

 * https://onlinebooks.library.upenn.edu/ - Listing over 3 million free books on the Web
 * https://libgen.li/ - Community aiming at collecting and cataloging items descriptions for the most part of scientific, scientific and technical directions, as well as file metadata
 * https://www.audible.com/ ($) - Largest producer and provider of premium audio storytelling
+* https://www.goodbooks.io/ - 8,500+ book recommendations from the most successful and interesting people in the world

 ### Book Summary And Recommendations